-- i.
-Read, understand, and accept the values contained in the Mission Statement. - ii.
-Build upon the values he or she has received from his or her parents or guardians and strive to meet their expectations. - iii.
-Be diligent and sincere in the pursuit of education, open to learning and change, and strive to achieve academic excellence. - iv.
-Be honest and have integrity in all that he or she does. - v.
-Recognize the importance of service to others and the community. - vi.
+- A. Expectations of Students: - i.
+Read, understand and live out the values contained in the Mission Statement. - ii.
+Build on the values you have received from those who love you and strive to meet their expectations. - iii.
+Be diligent and sincere in your education, open to learning and change and strive for academic excellence. - iv.
+Be honest and have integrity in all that you do. - v.
+Recognize the importance of service to others and our community. - vi.
 Grow spiritually, preparing for life, not just a career. - vii.
-Appreciate diversity and be open-minded. - viii.
-Respect his or her body and avoid substances that have a negative effect. - ix.
-Develop a sense of self while defining his/her ethical and spiritual values. - x.
-Develop friendships by appreciating himself/herself and respecting others. - xi.
-Be proud of Duquesne and show school spirit. - xii.
-Be at peace with God and with himself/herself. - B. Statement of Purpose and Philosophy: The Code of Student Rights, Responsibilities, and Conduct (the "Code" and/or the "Code of Student Conduct") is intended to reflect the above-listed Expectations of Students.
-Further, it is designed to encourage the moral, spiritual, and civic development of the University's Students; to protect the

-- University's property, processes, and community members; and to maintain a safe and healthy learning environment. - C. Jurisdiction: The Code governs Prohibited Conduct on, or as it relates to, University property.
+Appreciate diversity, be welcoming to others. - viii.
+Respect your body and avoid addictions. - ix.
+Develop a sense of self around your ethical and spiritual values. - x.
+Develop friendships and know the value of teamwork. - xi.
+Be proud of Duquesne, show school spirit and support University activities. - xii.
+Be at peace, love God, your neighbor and yourself. - B. Statement of Purpose and Philosophy: The Code of Student Rights, Responsibilities, and Conduct (the "Code" and/or the "Code of Student Conduct") is intended to reflect the above-listed Expectations of Students.
+Further, it is designed to encourage the moral, spiritual, and civic development of the University's Students; to maintain a safe and healthy learning environment, and to protect the University's property, processes, and community members. - C. Jurisdiction: The Code governs Prohibited Conduct on, or as it relates to, University property.
 Further, it governs Prohibited Conduct at official University functions, and University-sponsored programs conducted away from the Campus.
-The Code may also govern Prohibited Conduct off-campus in the discretion of the Executive Director of Student Conduct. - D. Student Conduct Records: The University is required to be compliant with the Family Education Rights and Privacy Act (FERPA), and Student records generated by the Office of Student Conduct are maintained and released in accordance with FERPA.
-A Finding of responsibility and assigned Sanctions, if any, shall not be made a part of the student's permanent academic record but shall become a part of the Student's confidential disciplinary record kept in the Office of Student Conduct.
+The Code may also govern Prohibited Conduct off-campus at the discretion of the Executive Director of Student Conduct. - D. Student Conduct Records: The University is required to be compliant with the Family Education Rights and Privacy Act (FERPA), and Student records generated by the Office of Student Conduct are maintained and released in accordance with FERPA.
+A Finding of responsibility and assigned Sanctions, if any, shall not be made a part of the student's permanent academic record but shall become a part of the Students confidential disciplinary record kept in the Office of Student Conduct.
 A Student's confidential disciplinary record will be expunged after seven (7) years from the date which a Finding of Responsibility has become a Final Decision.
 Records related to University Expulsion and Suspension, Hazing, and Title IX are exceptions and will remain on file permanently in the Office of Student Conduct.
-Student records contained in the Office of Student Conduct may only be released to third parties in accordance with FERPA. - E. Parental/Guardian Notification: The University is committed to developing a partnership with parents/guardians to ensure that Students are successful.
+Student records contained in the Office of Student Conduct may be released to third parties, in accordance with FERPA. - E. Parental/Guardian Notification: The University is committed to developing a partnership with parents/guardians to ensure that Students are successful.
 Parent(s)/guardian(s) will be notified in writing of the Finding of a proceeding under the Code of Student Conduct when a student, under the age of twenty-one (21), is found responsible for a second (and all subsequent) alcohol and other drug violations (see Article X, Alcohol and Other Drugs).
-Notification may be sent through email or certified mail. - F. Participation in the Student Conduct Process: With the exception of Reporter(s), as defined below in Section 2.Q, only members of the Duquesne community may participate in the Student Conduct Process. - G. Revisions to the Code of Student Conduct: The University reserves the right to make changes to the Code of Student Conduct in its sole discretion.
-Students expected to familiarize themselves with, and are required to abide by, the provisions of the current Student Handbook.
+Notification may be sent through email or certified mail.

+- F. Participation in the Student Conduct Process: With the exception of Reporter(s), as defined below in Section 2.R, only members of the Duquesne community may participate in the Student Conduct Process. - G. Revisions to the Code of Student Conduct: The University reserves the right to make changes to the Code of Student Conduct in its sole discretion.
+Students are expected to familiarize themselves with, and are required to abide by, the provisions of the current Student Handbook.